The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 \textbf{The Semantic Role of Victim: Subject vs. Object}

 The first victim-blaming indicator captures the semantic structure of the sentences in which the victim is mentioned.
-The reason for this is that various studies from the field of psychology show that grammatical structure can, on the one hand, provide information about how the author perceives a fact and, on the other hand, influence the perception of the recipients. \cite*{Niemietal2016} asked participants in an experiment on Amazon's Mechanical Turk (MTurk) to read fictional reports of rape in which either the victim or the perpetrator was the subject of some 75\% of the sentences.
+This approach is grounded in psychological research, which suggests that grammatical structure can convey an author's perception of a fact and influence how recipients perceive it. \cite*{Niemietal2016} asked participants in an experiment on Amazon's Mechanical Turk (MTurk) to read fictional reports of rape in which either the victim or the perpetrator was the grammatical subject in some 75\% of the sentences.
 Participants who read reports in which the victim was primarily the grammatical subject were more likely to shift some responsibility for the assault to the victim.
-These findings are in line with a study by \cite{Stricklandetal2014} in which study participants were asked to judge the intentionality of the grammatical object and subject in a set of sentences that were ambiguous in terms of intentionality.
+These findings are in line with a study by \cite*{Stricklandetal2014} in which study participants were asked to judge the intentionality of the grammatical object and subject in a set of sentences that were ambiguous in terms of intentionality.
 Study participants attributed significantly more intentionality to the grammatical subject than to the object.

 The above findings also apply to sentences and texts written in passive voice.
 In an experiment by \cite*{Bohner2001}, study participants were asked to describe an uncommented video showing a rape scene and to complete a questionnaire measuring rape myth acceptance.
 The study reveals that describing the scene primarily in the passive voice (with the victim as the subject) is positively correlated with attributing responsibility to the victim. \cite*{Henleyetal1995} confronted study participants with fabricated news reports on violence against women written in either active or passive voice.
 They found that males but not females rated the perpetrator's responsibility higher after reading reports in the active voice.